AdobeDocs/experience-platform.en/help/landing/user-guide.md

 ## Next steps

-By reading this guide, you now have a comprehensive introduction to the Platform UI.
-It is highly recommended that you read the user guides linked in previous sections for more thorough information about the different Platform services.
-For more information on getting started with the Platform APIs, please read the [API fundamentals guide](./api-fundamentals.md).
+By reading this guide, you now have been introduced to the home page and major navigational elements of the Platform UI.
+It is highly recommended that you read the user guides linked in previous sections for more thorough information about working with Platform services in the user interface.